Hurricane Greta–Olivia: Meteorological history

 Despite the proximity to land, Greta initially maintained a well-defined structure.
 The hurricane continued generally west-northwestward due to the ridge to the north, and initially was expected to enter the Bay of Campeche.
 After passing through the Bay Islands off northern Honduras, Greta weakened slightly while approaching Belize, and made landfall near Dangriga at 00:00 UTC on September 19, with winds of about 110 mph.
 The calm of the eye was reported for three to five minutes there.
 Rapidly weakening over land, the hurricane deteriorated to tropical depression status over Guatemala within 12 hours of landfall.
 A large high pressure area from the Carolinas to the central Gulf of Mexico turned Greta southwestward toward the eastern Pacific Ocean.

 At 00:00 UTC on September 20, the Eastern Pacific Hurricane Center (EPHC) took over responsibility for issuing advisories while Greta was 30 mi from the coast.
 Soon after, the depression emerged over the warm waters of the eastern Pacific and re-intensified.
-At 06:00 UTC, the depression re-attained tropical storm status and named Olivia by the EPHC.
+At 06:00 UTC, the depression re-attained tropical storm status and named Olivia by the EPHC, becoming one of only fourteen named storms to maintain tropical cyclone status during the crossover.
 After initially moving to the north, Olivia began executing a slow counterclockwise loop.
 Based on observations from nearby ships and radar, it is estimated Olivia attained minimal hurricane status early on September 22.
 While tracking towards the Mexican coastline, the system weakened below hurricane threshold; between 19:00 and 20:00 UTC, Olivia made landfall about 60 mi east of Salina Cruz.
 Early on September 23, Olivia dissipated over the Mexican state of Chiapas.

-Hurricane Greta–Olivia was a rare crossover storm from the Atlantic to the Pacific, one of only fourteen named storms to maintain tropical cyclone status during the crossing.